 By its very nature, abuse is usually hidden to keep the receiver quiet and continue the cycle of abusive behavior.
 It is often not readily visible to others, even when it is physical abuse because abusers are often master manipulators who are excellent at lying or telling half-truths to seem more reliable.
 Abusers can be well-off, "upstanding" members of society or come from backgrounds in crime-regardless of their exact origin; abusers leave psychological, emotional, mental, and physical scars.

 Although all types of abuse are reprehensible, each type of abuse manifests differently and can have different psychological and physical effects.
-Few people who abuse others do so within a single type; most abusers venture into all abuse areas.
+Few people who abuse others do so within a single type; most abusers venture into all abuse areas- including acting like a controlling wife.
 This type of behavior is borne of anger, and a lack of regard for others-jumping from one form of abuse to another is rarely seen as cruel or unkind.
 Indeed, most abusers manage to justify their behavior to themselves and those experiencing the abuse, which can perpetuate a cycle of confusion, distrust, and uncertainty.
 The three most common types of abuse are verbal abuse, physical abuse, and emotional abuse.
 Each form of abuse can be committed by anyone, including friends, family members, romantic partners, and parents.